 Banks allow customers to open deposits mainly for lending.
 Banks like to lend a maximum amount of funds to borrowers and retain very little money with themselves for other purposes.
 Therefore, banks like it when the CRR rate is low.

-Maximum lending by the banks helps them achieve high profits.
+Maximum lending by banks helps them achieve high profits.
 However, banks do have enough funds to meet a sudden demand for withdrawals when they use a major portion of their money for lending purposes.

 Effects Of CRR